-- See our website (www.fscreations.com) for a list of image scanners that have been validated for compatibility with the plain-paper scanning feature. - Although not required, it is strongly recommended that the scanner is equipped with an automatic document feeder (ADF) in order to be an effective tool for plain paper scanning.
+- See the product website (www.examview.com) for a list of image scanners that have been validated for compatibility with the plain-paper scanning feature. - Although not required, it is strongly recommended that the scanner is equipped with an automatic document feeder (ADF) in order to be an effective tool for plain-paper scanning.